MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code_blocks.md

 	{% endraw %}

-Use Liquid highlighting (HTML tags are plain)
+To use Liquid highlighting (HTML tags are plain)

 	{% raw %}
 	```liquid